chadblack/465F2021/syllabus.md

 or preparation for exams; clarification of materials covered in lecture, discussion of comments on your work; discussion of this or related courses.
 I have an open door policy during my drop-in hours.
 I will be there, and you are welcome to come by for any reason.
 Your TAs have the same.
+I'm also available via zoom by appointment.

 **Changes:** I reserve the write to change this syllabus as the semester progresses.
 This is not a contract, but rather a document to guide expectations